 Learning as the Gateway to Lasting Change

-Organizations that prioritize learning recognize the value of systemizing every business function to create automated feedback loops.
-These loops constantly assess results and challenge any tendencies toward inertia and inefficiency.
-As systems evolve and gain a foothold on overall productivity the loops enable businesses to keep pace with changes in technology, market preferences, and competitive dynamics, ensuring that their strategic fit remains strong.
+Systems create automated feedback loops that constantly assess results and challenge tendencies toward inertia and inefficiency.
+As systems evolve and gain a foothold in every day productivity feedback loops enable leaders to keep pace with changes in technology, market preferences, and competitive dynamics, ensuring that strategic fit with the business environment remains strong.
 In other words, learning allows companies to stay relevant and agile, which is critical to achieving and sustaining long-term growth.

-How to Foster a Learning Culture in Business
+How to Foster a Learning Culture

 - Believe in People and Create Clear Learning Zones

-better – to bring out the best in their people and help them reach their highest potential.
+A learning culture starts at the top.
+Leaders, by definition, are tasked with making everyone else’s lives better – to bring out the best in their people and help them reach their highest potential.
 None of this can happen without prioritizing learning over performing and inviting people to contribute and participate without fear of repercussion.
-Eduardo Briceno’s 11-minute Ted Talk delivers and powerful overview for how to do this – constantly toggling between Learning and Performance Zones.
+Eduardo Briceno’s 11-minute Ted Talk delivers and powerful overview for how to do this – constantly toggling between the Learning and Performance Zones.

 Leaders should also be willing to embrace failure as part of the learning process.
 In a culture of learning, mistakes are not seen as weaknesses, but as valuable opportunities to improve[3].
 When leaders model this behavior, it helps to break down the fear of failure among employees, encouraging them to experiment and take risks.